-Emergency lighting is lighting for an emergency situation when the main power supply is lost cut and any normal illumination fails.
-The loss of mains electricity could be the result of a power cut or fire and the normal lighting supplies fail.
+Emergency lighting is lighting for an emergency situation when the main power supply is lost and any normal illumination fails.
+The loss of mains electricity could be the result of a power cut or a fire and the normal lighting supplies fail.
 This may lead to sudden darkness and a possible danger to the occupants, either through physical danger or panic.

 Emergency lighting is normally required to operate fully automatically and give illumination of a sufficiently high level to enable all occupants to evacuate the premises safely.
 Most new buildings now have emergency lighting installed during construction; the design and type of equipment being specified by the architect in accordance with current building regulations and any local authority requirements.